graze/morphism/README.md

 ### Tools ###

 #### morphism-extract ####
-You might use this tool when initialising the schema directory from a mysqldump file that was created on a production server with ```mysqldump --no-data```.
 ```
 Usage: morphism-extract [OPTIONS] [MYSQL-DUMP-FILE]
-Extracts schema definition from a mysqldump file.
+Extracts schema definition(s) from a mysqldump file.
+Multiple databases may
+be defined in the dump, and they will be extracted to separate directories.
+You might use this tool when initialising the schema directory from a dump
+created on a production server with 'mysqldump --no-data'.

 OPTIONS
   -h, -help, --help   display this message, and exit